AI & Automation

 Image source

-That’s why in this post, we’re breaking down the pros, cons, and potential pitfalls of AI for contractors, home service, and home improvement businesses so you can select the right tools to help you achieve your goals.
+That’s why in this post, we’re breaking down the pros, cons, and potential pitfalls of AI for service businesses so you can select the right tools to help you achieve your goals.

 Table of contents

-Pros of AI for contractors
+Pros of AI for service businesses

 Why are people so excited about AI, anyway?
 They see its enormous potential to introduce new efficiencies into businesses across industries.